 Frequently Asked Questions (FAQ’s)

 Curious about what our first session might look like?
-Wondering more about TEAM-CBT?
+Wondering whether or not I accept insurance?
 Here are the answers to your most frequently asked questions.

 What will our first session look like?